Table of contents

-However, as from 2016, the degree of flexibility that club managers have in this respect may be curtailed by the introduction of the Solvency II Regulations for insurance companies in Europe, and the introduction of similar regimes in other jurisdictions such as Bermuda.
-Such new regulations will mean that most of the P&I clubs that are members of the International Group (see C. below) will become subject to new laws that regulate risk-based solvency and capital requirements.
-They will be obliged to comply with Minimum Capital and Solvency Capital requirements that establish the minimum capital that each P&I club will have to hold on its balance sheet in order to ensure that it has a sufficiently large capital buffer to enable it to withstand claims or other financial shocks.
-Accordingly, the freedom that each P&I club has traditionally had to decide for itself the strength of its balance sheet and to rely on supplementary calls to recapitalise if and when needed, will thereafter be far more restricted.
+However, as from 2016, the degree of flexibility that club managers have in this respect has been curtailed by the introduction of the Solvency II Regulations for insurance companies in Europe, and the introduction of similar regimes in other jurisdictions such as Bermuda.
+Such new regulations mean that most of the P&I clubs that are members of the International Group (see C. below) are subject to laws that regulate risk-based solvency and capital requirements.
+They will be obliged to comply with Minimum Capital and Solvency Capital requirements that establish the minimum capital that each P&I club has to hold on its balance sheet in order to ensure that it has a sufficiently large capital buffer to enable it to withstand claims or other financial shocks.
+Accordingly, the freedom that each P&I club has traditionally had to decide for itself the strength of its balance sheet and to rely on supplementary calls to recapitalise if and when needed, is now far more restricted.

 C. The development of the Pooling Agreement